 Once you are sedated, your surgery can begin.
 The first step to a successful belt lipectomy is positioning your body on the operating table.
 Doctor Bernard will work on your lower back and buttocks first, so you’ll lie face down.
 Your head will be cradled in a foam block with an opening.

 Doctor Bernard has a special operating table known as a Jackson table.
 This will make it easier to turn your body over when he is ready to work on your tummy area.
-Instead of the surgical staff turning you over by surgery, the Jackson table does all the work.
-It turns your body in a safe, controlled manner.
-There is less risk of an accident or slippage as you’re turned.
+Instead of the surgical staff turning you over during surgery, the Jackson table does all the work, turning your body in a controlled manner.
+This makes turning less risky.

 2. VASER liposuction on your lower back and buttocks

 Next, Doctor Bernard performs liposuction on your lower back and buttocks.
-He uses special equipment called VASER liposuction to melt fat.
-VASER is a cutting-edge technology that liquefies fat cells with ultrasound energy.
-Melting fat makes it easier to remove with liposuction.
-VASER not only melts fat, it also helps to define your curves and muscles.
+Instead of traditional liposuction, Doctor Bernard uses special equipment called VASER liposuction, a cutting-edge technology that breaks fat cells apart with ultrasound energy.
+It liquefies fat, making it easier to remove with suction.
+VASER not only melts fat, but it also helps to define curves and muscles.

 VASER is a three-step process